SDSU offers a variety of academic scholarships. Awards are based on academic achievement, activities participation and leadership.

 We also award several Criteria Scholarships annually.

-If you are experiencing technical difficulties, please contact the Scholarship Office at 605-688-5201 or via e-email at SDSU.email@example.com.
+If you are experiencing technical difficulties, please contact the Financial Aid and Scholarship Office at 605-688-4695 or email the Scholarship Office at firstname.lastname@example.org.

 Students who plan to transfer to SDSU from another post-secondary institution can complete our Transfer Scholarship Application.